LMFDB/lmfdb-inventory/db-genus2_curves.md

 * Content: Tamagawa numbers for bad primes of genus 2 curves over QQ.
 * Contributors: Raymond von Bommel.
 * Origin: code by Raymond von Bommel.
-* Extent: All but 8 tamagawa n.
+* Extent: All but 54 tamagaw numbers are present (the missing tamagawa numbers are all for p=2)

 <table border=2>